 Companies are trying to find a workspace setup that increases employee productivity.
 Meanwhile, the employees are hoping that they will be allowed to concentrate or collaborate as needed and still escape unnecessary distractions.
-Getting the design of an office right can be hard - it is clearly a moving target.
+Getting the design of an office right can be hard – it is clearly a moving target.
 Let’s take a look back at the history of office design.
 In 1964, a Herman Miller executive, Robert Propst, came up with the idea of the office cubicle.
-It was a reaction to the open office setups of the 1950s which were felt to be too noisy and lacking in privacy.
+It was a reaction to the open office layout of the 1950s which were felt to be too noisy and lacking in privacy.

 A 1960s escape from the vast open office layout.

 The office cubicle found huge adoption in the following decades, giving workers an office layout that was often an immense field of cubicles as far as the eye could see – as was so effectively lampooned in both the movie Office Space and the comic strip Dilbert.